 6. Should I spend the budget on video or static image advertising?

-My sincere belief is that you should invest a part your social media marketing budget of on video advertisements.
+My sincere belief is that you should invest a part of your social media marketing budget on video advertisements.

 Even though creating videos is more challenging and more costly than delivering a static picture, they’re insanely useful.
 A business is likely to make a more significant impact and drive more engagement with a video advertisement.

 As indicated by a test done by 'social media today' on Facebook Ad Format Comparison, for half the ad spend of the static ads, the video campaign generated almost 3x as many conversions – an increase of 196%

 The video campaign knocked down the static image campaign out of the field in every single measure - clicks were up by 59 percent, reach was up by 34 percent, and CTR by 61 percent.

 Thus considering all these numbers, all you need to do to get the most of your social media budget is - make a memorable video that highlights the benefit the viewer will get from your product and set up the ad.
 Go ahead, and you'll see the wonders happening!